 - Feasibility of the project goals and proposed plan of work: Work plan is appropriate for achieving project goals.
 Timeline is feasible.

 - Need for funding: Discusses how CAL financial support will advance the project; applicant has not received recent funding for the project.
-For publication-related expenses grants, publication costs are over and above the publisher’s baseline budget.
+For grants for publication-related expenses, publication costs are over and above the publisher’s baseline budget.

 Notification and timing of the award:

 The CAL Research, Awards, and Development Committee will forward proposals recommended for funding to the dean.
-The dean of the College will notify grant recipients in writing by the end of the fall 2025 semester.
-The award will be distributed during the AY 25-26 academic year.
+The dean of the College will notify grant recipients in writing in November for fall semester applicants and in March for spring semester applicants.
+The award will be distributed during the AY 26-27 academic year.
 Please note that awards are contingent on funding.

 Reporting requirements and acknowledgements: